cerebral/overmind/packages/overmind-website/guides/beginner/04_runningsideeffects.md

 4. You can more easily expand functionality of an effect.
 For example you want to introduce caching or a base url to an http effect
 5. The devtool tracks its execution
 6. If you write Overmind tests you can easily mock them
+7. You can lazy load the effect, reducing the initial payload of the app

 ## Exposing an existing tool